Exam Protocols, Study Spaces, Study Breaks, and other Information

 All study areas are designated as quiet areas; no food will be allowed.

 For more information about Law Library guidelines during this period, please click here.

 All students living in School of Law housing can reserve study rooms on the 8th floor of the Mercer Residence for group or individual study.
-Rooms are available beginning Monday, November 25 through Friday, December 20, however students may submit their request for a room as early as Monday, November 18.
+Rooms will be available beginning in late April.
+Please check back for specific dates and information.

 - The Commons is the only available study space in D’Agostino; students must present a valid NYU ID with a School of Law Library (SOLL), D'Agostino Hall, or Mercer Residence sticker to enter the building.

 - Rooms are available on Floors 4, 6, 8 and 9.

 - Students may reserve rooms by setting up an account at www.kimmelonestop.nyu.edu.

 - To reserve a room in Bobst, click here.